myDevicesIoT/cayenne-plugin-example/README.md

 | inherit   | no  | The name of a section to inherit attributes from.
 The section to inherit from must precede the inheriting section in the plugin file.
 The *enabled*, *channel* and *name* attributes are not inherited.
 Attributes can be overridden by specifying new values in the inheriting section.
 If the *module*, *class* and *init_args* attributes are not overridden the inheriting section will use the same class instance as the section it inherits from. |
 | register_callback   | no  | The function to use to register a callback that can be called in real-time when data changes.
 The callback parameter should be the same as the value returned from the `read` function.
 Data sent to the callback may be dropped if the number of calls exceed the rate limit for the Pi agent. |
 | unregister_callback | no  | The function to use to unregister the callback that was registered via `register_callback`. |

+## Adding a Plugin
+To add a new plugin you can create a new `.plugin` file and define sections as described above.
+The `.plugin` file can be in its own directory under `/etc/myDevices/plugins`, with its Python code if needed, or in an existing one.
+Restart the Cayenne Agent (`sudo service myDevices restart`) to load the plugin.